fecgov/openFEC/CONTRIBUTING.md

 5. For development issues, include unknown tasks or dependencies that need investigation.

-In addition, everyone is encourage to open issues for figuring out functional testing or exploring new ideas that require some additional research, e.g., database performance and tuning activities.
+In addition, everyone is encouraged to open issues for figuring out functional testing or exploring new ideas that require some additional research, e.g., database performance and tuning activities.